rjury-sumo/sumo-telegraf-examples/readme.md

 This is a very rough demo project to show how we can:
 - use telegraf to collect and forward base level linux metrics to sumo for disk, cpu, mem
 - monitor per linux process with procstat plugin
-- [docker image](./docker) for plugins such as ping/ synthetic checks
+- [docker image](./docker) for plugins such as ping/ http-response synthetic checks
 - create a custom [Explore](https://help.sumologic.com/Visualizations-and-Alerts/Explore) hierarchy using telegraf metrics or custom metric tag dimensions such as environment or service name.
 - add custom stack linked dashboards to the explore tree
 - create example alerts.